forward/capify-ec2/readme.md

 Capify-EC2 is used to generate Capistrano namespaces and tasks from Amazon EC2 instance tags, dynamically building the list of servers to be deployed to.

+__Note__: Capistrano 3 is completely incompatible with Capistrano 2, and therefore Capify-EC2 will not function with Capistrano 3.

 ### Installation